 If you are interested in the Automotive Service Technology program, but want to finish in a shorter time frame, we offer the Automotive Technician One-Year Certificate.
 Learn the basics of auto and diesel truck maintenance in our high-tech shop.
 You’ll get hands-on, practical experience servicing and working on a variety of vehicles and their components.

 There’s a high demand for Diesel Techs and the US Department of Labor predicts that trend to continue to climb as more and more large trucks take to the highway.
-In our state-of-the-art lab, led by an ASE Certified Instructor, you will explore every aspect of Diesel Truck operations by servings and repairing working vehicles and their components.
-You’ll gain hands-on practical experience with conventional tools as well as new computerized engine analyzers.
-We round-out of program with business management skills that include the use of computers in the service and parts area.
+In our state-of-the-art lab, led by an ASE Certified Instructor, you will explore every aspect of Diesel Truck operations by servicing and repairing working vehicles and their components.
+You’ll gain hands-on practical experience with conventional tools as well as computerized engine analyzers.
+We round out the program with business management skills that include the use of computers in the service and parts area.

-If you are interested in Truck Maintenance but would like to finish in a shorter time frame, we offer the Truck Maintenance One-year Certificate.
+If you are interested in Diesel Truck Systems but would like to finish in a shorter time frame, we offer the Truck Maintenance One-Year Certificate.
 This certification provides the fundamentals for an entry-level technician to gain employment in a variety of industries, including, transportation, boats, trains, buses, and more.
-According to a 2010 Bureau of Labor Statistics (BLS) report, employment opportunities will see a 15 percent increase for the need for qualified diesel technicians by the year 2020.
+Diesel truck jobs are projected to rise 2030 18.5% increase overall for qualified diesel technicians

 Why go anywhere else?

-You’ve seen the commercials for the big national chain institute promising to prepare you for a career in powersports.
+You’ve seen the commercials for the big national chain institutes promising to prepare you for a career in automotive or diesel industries.
 Do you know what separates us from them?
 Cost.
 We don’t think you should have to bury yourself under a mountain of debt so you can do what you love.
-Washington State has one of the lowest tuition rates in the state, at only $139 per credit.
+Washington State has one of the lowest tuition rates in the state, at only $170 per credit.